Follow us on social media to keep up with our latest legal and business updates

 as well as our corporate news

-Grégory Minne is a Partner in the Banking & Financial Services, the Bank Lending & Structured Finance and the Commercial & Insolvency practices of Arendt & Medernach.
+Grégory Minne is a Partner in the Banking & Financial Services, the Finance & Capital Markets and the Commercial & Insolvency practices of Arendt & Medernach.
 He specialises in banking and finance, in particular in acquisition, fund, real estate, project, aircraft, rail, ship, and structured finance, securities transactions, payment and securities settlement systems, refinancing, restructuring and insolvency.
 He also advises clients on complex private international law matters and on the legal enforceability of set-off, netting and collateral arrangements with respect to cross-border transactions and related insolvency risks and regulatory requirements.

 He has been a member of the Luxembourg Bar since 2005.